 Prainha do Canto Verde (Small Beach with Green Patch) is a fishing village on Brazil’s northeast coast, in the state of Ceará.
-To get there I took a bus from Fortaleza toward Aracati and asked the driver to let me off at the Lagoa da Poeira (Lagoon of Dust).
+To get there I took a bus from the state capital, Fortaleza, toward Aracati and asked the driver to let me off at the Lagoa da Poeira (Lagoon of Dust).
 I then hiked about four miles in a northerly direction on a narrow sand road, through coconut palms and mangroves, until I reached the shore of the South Atlantic Ocean.
 There I found a village only partly true to its name.
-Yes, it is a “Green Patch” on a white sand beach—an oasis of palm trees and well-kept gardens.
-But no, it is not a “Small Beach.”
-Prainha, as the locals simply call it, is surrounded by huge sand dunes that run pretty much nonstop for hundreds of miles in either direction.
+Yes, it is a “Green Patch” on a white sand beach—a beautiful oasis of palm trees and houses with thatched roofs and well-kept gardens.
+But by no means is it a “Small Beach.”
+Prainha, as the locals simply call it, is surrounded by giant sand dunes that run pretty much nonstop for hundreds of miles up and down the coast.

-Though located squarely in the tropical zone, Ceará is more desert than rain forest.
-It gets one quarter the rainfall of its Amazonian neighbors to the west, and most of that rain comes down in a tight bell curve, peaking in the month of April.
+Though located squarely in the tropical zone, Ceará is more desert than rainforest.
+It gets one quarter the rainfall of its Amazonian neighbors to the west, and most of the rain comes down in a tight bell curve, peaking in the month of April.
 The average temperature throughout the year is 27 C (81 F), with an average humidity of 75%, month after month after month.
-If you like consistent heat and dry weather, it’s not a bad place to spend a winter holiday.
+If you like consistent heat and dry weather, Ceará is not a bad place to spend a winter holiday.

-Helping mitigate the heat is an onshore wind that you can pretty much set your clock to.
-It’s thermal related, resulting from the sun heating up the inland plane, lifting the air there, creating a vacuum that sucks in the cooler ocean air.
-The wind is ideal for kite and windsurfing, and the jangadeiros have relied on it for centuries to survive.
+Helping to mitigate the heat is an onshore wind you can pretty much set your clock to.
+It’s thermal related, resulting from the sun heating up the inland plain, lifting the air there, creating a vacuum that sucks in the cooler ocean air.
+The wind is ideal for kite and windsurfing, and for centuries the jangadeiros have used it to survive.
 Prainha do Canto Verde is one of the hundreds of traditional (now called artisanal) fishing villages that dot the northeast coast of Brazil.

 Why did I go to Prainha?
 To sail a jangada.
 And why would I want to do that?
 Not as simple, but not so complicated either.
 I’m an American, living in the San Francisco Bay Area.
 I am also Brazilian by birth, a Paulista, born in the great city of São Paulo.
-For the first five years of my life I lived in the town of Taubaté, just north of São Paulo, where the American car company, Kaiser Jeep, had a plant.
-My father managed the plant for Kaiser.
-In 1964 the Brazilian military took over the government, Kaiser sold its Latin American operation to the Ford Motor Company, and our family moved back to the States.
+For the first four and a half years of my life I lived in the town of Taubaté, just north of São Paulo, where the American car company, Kaiser Jeep, had a plant.
+My father helped manage the plant for Kaiser.
+In 1964, when the Brazilian military took over the government, Kaiser sold its Latin American operation to the Ford Motor Company, and our family moved back to the States.

-Having the same size and shape, and the exact same rig, modern jangadas look very much like the old rafts.
-If you superimposed the image of one over the other, you’d be hard-pressed to tell a difference.
+Having the same size and shape, and the exact same rig, modern jangadas look very much like the older rafts.
+If you superimposed the image of one over the other you’d be hard-pressed to tell a difference.
 You would see a hatch (escotilha) at the center of the deck, and a transom mounted rudder (leme) instead of a steering oar (remo do governo), though that same oar is used today to steer a jangada through the surf.
-Aside from that and some plastic line, everything else on the boat is the same as it was more than 300 years ago: same espeque for the sailors to swing, same banco do governo for the captain to sit, same bolina to keep the hull tracking, same fateixa to make sure it will stick.
-The same calçadores to wrap the sheet.
+Aside from that and some plastic line, everything else on the boat is the same as it was more than 300 years ago.
+The same espeque for the sailors to swing.
+The same banco do governo for the captain to sit.
+The same bolina to keep the hull tracking.
+The same fateixa to make sure it will stick.
+The same calçadores to belay the sheet.
 The same sambura to hold the fish.
 The same envergue to sew the luff.
 The same quimanga to store the dish.
-And the very same mastro where hooks the same tranca that spreads the same vela to catch the same wind.
+And the very same mastro where hooks the same tranca that spreads the same vela to catch the wind.

-And yes—neither jangada old or new has a toilet.
+And yes—neither jangada old or new has a head (toilet).

 The main advantage of a modern jangada, and it’s a big one, is the space it has below deck for storage and sleeping.
-Not that the space is very big.
-At its highest, amidships, the hold has eighteen inches of headroom, which quickly tapers down to one foot at the rails — just enough room to get your head under for beddy-bye time.
-If you are at all claustrophobic, as I am, it is not the coziest place to spend a relaxing evening, especially when cloistered with three burly fishermen.
-But the enclosed space provides protection from the elements, allowing the jangadeiros to spend more time at sea so they can catch more fish.
+Not that the space itself is very big.
+At its highest, amidships, the hold is only eighteen inches deep.
+And this quickly tapers down to less than a foot at the rails — just enough room to fit your head at bedtime.
+If you are at all claustrophobic, as I am, it’s the last place you want to go to relax, especially when cloistered with three burly fishermen.
+But the enclosed space provides protection against the elements, allowing the jangadeiros to spend more time at sea so they can catch more fish.

 Next chapter: Making Friends